Vinod Gupta School of Management

-Vinod Gupta School of Management, IIT Kharagpur is a public graduate business school located in Kharagpur, West Bengal, India.
+Vinod Gupta School of Management, IIT Kharagpur is a public graduate business school located in Kharagpur, West Bengal.
 An academic unit of Indian Institute of Technology Kharagpur, it is the first business school to be established in an Indian Institute of Technology (IIT).

 The institute primarily offers a two-year full-time residential Master of Business Administration (MBA) programme, a three-year post-graduate MBA degree (EMBA) course for working executives and an advanced programme in management leading to the award of a Ph.D. degree.

 History

 Vinod Gupta School of Management (VGSoM), IIT Kharagpur, was set up as the first school of management within the IIT system in 1993 at a time when India had just opened its doors to economic liberalization.

 The school was established with an aim to develop managers with a strong technological background who could lead tomorrow's corporate behemoths to the pinnacle of success.
 The concept was to start a business school along the lines of Sloan School of Management, Massachusetts Institute of Technology (MIT), US, i.e., a business school within a renowned technical institute.
 The School of Management was founded by a distinguished alumnus and a life-time fellow of the institute, Vinod Gupta (B.Tech.
 1967), the former CEO and chairman of InfoGROUP (previously known as InfoUSA), whose endowment of US$ 2 million was matched by support from the Government of India.